theocjr/social-media-forensics/README.md

 After running `ngrams_generator.py` the output is ready to be run by the classifiers presented in the `classification` directory.

+Below is a list of each file/directory with a brief explanation and example of invocation (when applicable):

+1. `messages_persistence.py`: Auxiliary code for manipulating (read and write) Twitter messages in dataset files.

 ## Contributing